carpark-optimisation/optimisation-model/README.md

 # Generating of Starting Points (before running of model)
 # Starting Point Generation Codes

 The `Starting_point_generation_codes` folder contains scripts used to generate initial points for subzones in Singapore.
-These points help facilitate car park placement analysis and population mapping.
+These points help facilitate car park placement model analysis.

 ## How to Run the Scripts